 The Lilypad Cesium-Tantalum Project consists of 14 claims, comprising 166 new claim units or cells, totalling approximately 3,300 hectares (8,152 acres), covering a field of lithium, cesium, tantalum ("LCT") mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
 The project is located in the traditional territory of the Eabametoong First Nation ("EFN"), approximately 25 km west of the community of Fort Hope.
-As discussed earlier under "Strategic Partnership", subsequent to the end of the Fiscal Year the Lilypad Project was transferred to the Avalon-Sibelco Joint Venture company.
+As discussed earlier under "Strategic Partnership", during the Quarter the Lilypad Project was transferred to the Avalon-Sibelco Joint Venture company.

-The Company incurred \$978 (2022 - \$45,669) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on sample storage.
+The Company incurred \$3,730 (2023 - \$1,653) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on sample storage.